Romani people in Romania: Slavery in Wallachia and Moldavia

 The institution of slavery in Wallachia and Moldavia predated the arrival of the Roma in the region, and was at that time principally applied to groups of Tatars or Cumans resident in the territory.
 Although initially all the Roma were owned by princes, groups of Roma were very quickly transferred to monasteries or boyars, creating the three groups of Roma slaves; princely slaves, monastery slaves and boyar slaves.
 Any Gypsy without a master would automatically become a princely slave, and any foreign-born Romani passing through the prince's dominion risked being enslaved.
-The Tatar component of the slave population disappeared in the second half of the 15th century, fusing into the more numerous Roma population. during this period, the Roma were organised into bands composed of 30-40 families.
+The Tatar component of the slave population disappeared in the second half of the 15th century, fusing into the more numerous Roma population.
+During this period, the Roma were organised into bands composed of 30-40 families.
 These bands were delineated by profession and named for the nature of their economic activity, examples include gold-washers (aurari), bear-baiters (ursari), musicians (lăutari), and spoon-makers (lingurari).

-Slavery in the Danubian Principalities did not generally signify that Romani or Tatar slaves were forced remain on the property of their owners, most Roma remained nomadic but were tied to their owners by certain obligations.
+Slavery in the Danubian Principalities did not generally signify that Romani or Tatar slaves were forced to remain on the property of their owners.
+Most Roma remained nomadic but were tied to their owners by certain obligations.
 Slaves made up the lowest category of society, below the serfs, differing from the latter not in the fact that they were unfree, but in their lack of legal personhood.
 Slaves were considered wholly property of their owners, and could be transferred, bequeathed, mortgaged or exchanged for goods or services.
 In addition, any property owned by the slaves could also be appropriated.
 Slaves could be legally imprisoned or beaten by their masters at any time, but they could not be killed, and slaves resident at the manor of their masters had to be fed and clothed.
 Some Roma slaves were allowed to travel and earn their own living in exchange for a fixed payment to their owners.
 Still, the brutality of the slave owners in the Danubian Principalities was well known in Western Europe.
 Louis-Alexandre de Launay, visiting Wallachia and Moldova, noted that: "the boyars are their absolute masters.
 At will, they sell them (the Roma) and kill them like cattle.
 Their children are born slaves regardless of their sex."